virginviolet/chocolatey-packages/templates/embedded-portable-zip.template/ReadMe.md

 ﻿## Summary
 How do I create packages?
 See https://docs.chocolatey.org/en-us/create/create-packages

-If you are submitting packages to the community feed (https://community.chocolatey.org) always try to ensure you have read, understood and adhere to the create packages wiki link above.
+Always try to ensure you have read, understood and adhere to the create packages wiki link above.

 ## Automatic Packaging Updates?